-UPDATED April 3, 2020.
-Updated daily.
+UPDATED May 9, 2020.
 The coronavirus, or COVID19, has swept around the world.
 However, not all countries have had the same experiences.
 Outcomes have varied by the number of cases, the rate of increase, and how countries have responded.

-At this time, there is plenty of good news with evidence that many of the 14 countries have slowed the growth rate of new cases.
-However, one country is a notable exception because it has an accelerating rate while several other countries show troubling signs that they might be starting a phase of exponential growth.
+At this time, there is plenty of good news with evidence that many of the 15 countries have slowed the growth rate of new cases.
+However, several other countries have reason to worry.
+And, we have one new cautionary tale about a country that had the virus contained but is now seeing a spike in new cases.

 About the Graph of Cumulative Coronavirus Cases